Batman522/SnakeGame/README.md

-Here's a README.md file for your Snake game project on GitHub:

 # Snake Game

 A classic Snake game built using Pygame in Python.
 This project includes features such as a main menu, a scoring system, and a game over screen with options to play again or quit.